 C-SURP Application Guidelines

-Every Thursday afternoon, from 3:00 – 5:00 p.m., all program participants will meet for weekly C-SURP seminars and activities related to cutting-edge scientific research, graduate school preparation, research integrity, and career development.
+All program participants will meet for weekly C-SURP programming every Thursday from 2-4 pm.
+These activities will include research seminars, workshops on graduate school preparation, communication skills, research integrity and career development.
+Past programs have also included behind the scenes trips to local museums.
 The program culminates in a final poster session where students present their work to peers, faculty and administrators.

 A stipend of $3,500 (taxable) is offered to applicants accepted into the program, as well as monthly unlimited New York City Transit MetroCards to assist with transportation costs.
 The program aims to promote a sense of community among C-SURP scholars and encourages participants to take advantage of free University housing.